dendibakh/perf-book/chapters/13-Other-Tuning-Areas/13-4 Low-Latency-Tuning-Techniques.md

 In some applications, the portions of code that are most latency-sensitive are the least frequently executed.
 An example of such an application might be an HFT application that continuously reads market data signals from the stock exchange and, once a favorable market signal is detected, sends a BUY order to the exchange.
 In the aforementioned workload, the code paths involved with reading the market data is most commonly executed, while the code paths for executing a BUY order is rarely executed.

 Since other players in the market are likely to catch the same market signal, the success of the strategy largely relies on how fast we can react, in other words, how fast we send the order to the exchange.
-If we want our BUY order to reach the exchange as fast as possible and to take advantage of the favorable signal detected in the market data, then the last thing we want is to meet roadblocks right at the moment we decide to take off.
+When we want our BUY order to reach the exchange as fast as possible and to take advantage of the favorable signal detected in the market data, the last thing we want is to meet roadblocks right at the moment we decide to take off.

 When a certain code path is not exercised for a while, its instructions and associated data are likely to be evicted from of the I-cache and D-cache.
 Then, just when we need that critical piece of rarely executed code to run, we take I-cache and D-cache miss penalties, which may cause us loose the race.
 This is where the technique of *cache warming* would be helpful.